 I am a Ph.D. candidate in Computer Science at Yale University, advised by Prof. Wenjun Hu.
 My research interests include data analytic systems, mobile edge computing, and machine learning systems.
-Specifically, I’m interested in exploring how approximate computing and learning theories can be applied to design emerging distributed systems (data analytics, deep learning, etc.), to improve the performance and scalability.
+Specifically, I’m interested in exploring how theories and algorithms (e.g. approximation, machine learning, formal methods, etc.) can be applied to design emerging distributed systems (data analytics, deep learning, etc.), to provide new abstractions, optimize the performance and enhance the scalability.
 Prior to Yale, I received my B.Eng. degree from Tsinghua University.

 Ph.D. candidate in Computer Science